NCAR/finn/README.md

 Before running, the user must first edit the first cell (the coded part that is shaded in gray) in "Section 1".
 Instructions in Section 1 include information about what to edit.
 Read this and then edit the first cell.
 Make sure you have the correct path to the input fire detection shapefile(s) and the year.

-Once you have edited the first cell to have the input files and run name and year that you like, you can go ahead and run the code.
+Once you have edited the first cell, you can go ahead and run the code.

 This can be done a couple of ways.